cobraWilliam/cobraAnalysis/README.md

-# cobraPythonAnalysis
+# cobraPyAnalysis
-cobraPythonAnalysis contains python analysis pipelines to process data from the COBRA recognition memory experiment
+cobraPyAnalysis contains python analysis pipelines to process data from the COBRA recognition memory experiment